opentrack/opentrack/README.md

 Visit the [LUG Wiki](https://github.com/starcitizen-lug/information-howtos) for further deatils about the game on Linux.

 ## Known Issues:
-There is still something that screws with installation.
+There is still something that screws with initialisation.
 You have to run a windows opentrack instance in the same prefix/bottle as SC (and with the same runner and sync settings) before or after using this fork.

 I should have fixed all issues with Star Citizen and Opentrack I found using both myself.
 If you still have issues with Star Citizen not starting or using TrackIR correctly check the registry `Software/Freetrack/FreeTrackClient` for the key `Path` and make sure it's value is nothing or open an issue on GitHub.